azizfatimaimran2-cpu/BIO410-Final-Project/README.md

 Here is the Phylogenetic tree
 ![alt text](Screenshot 2026-05-01 152116.png)

-(The following figure shows the evolutionary relationship between the different sample of Ebola Virus).
+(The following figure shows the evolutionary relationship between the different samples of Ebola Virus).

-Explain
-- Which samples are closely related to each other
-- How many individuals did these 6 examples come from, based on the phylogenetic tree
+From the results, samples 2 and 4 appear to be more closely related.
+While the samples 1,6,3, and 5 appear closely related because they cluster together in a single region
+Based on the phylogenetic tree, the examples came from  six different patient samples because each sample is represented with a different node.